-Provide a designated bicycle facility as part of the new Talbot Avenue bridge over the CSX tracks.
+• Provide designated on-street bicycle accommodations as part of the new Talbot Avenue bridge over the CSX tracks.

 Woodside Station

 - Include "Harry Sanders" as part of the official Woodside/16th Street Station name, as recommended by the Montgomery County Council in the 2010 Purple Line Functional Plan. - Evaluate the potential for Kiss & Ride facilities on both sides of 16th Street at the time the Purple Line station is constructed to serve peak-period traffic (i.e. southbound traffic in the morning/ northbound traffic in the evening).